Clinical and Research Activities

 Fellows training in endocrinology and metabolism at the University of Virginia enjoy an excellent patient mix.
 All fellows participate in a broad range of endocrine clinics, including those devoted to general endocrinology, diabetes mellitus, metabolic bone disease/mineral metabolism, thyroid, reproduction/infertility, pituitary diseases/neuroendocrinology, adrenal/endocrine hypertension, and joint clinics staffed by cardiovascular/endocrinology and obstetrics/endocrinology.
 We also encourage rotations with Pediatric Endocrinology colleagues and with a preventive cardiologist.
 Moreover, options for additional experiences in conjunction with radiology and nuclear medicine are available.

 The division’s diabetes and endocrine clinical care program achieve perennial recognition.
-There are 21 clinical faculty members in the Division of Endocrinology and Metabolism—20 of whom are ABIM board-certified in Endocrinology, Diabetes, & Metabolism—responsible for patient care.
-Clinical activities included more than 26,000 outpatient visits in FY 2014.
-These outpatient visits are primarily provided at the division’s main offices in Fontaine Research Park, with additional outpatient encounters at numerous multispecialty clinic locations in the area, including Northridge, Augusta, Zion Crossroads, and Madison.
+Outpatient visits are primarily provided at the division’s main offices in Fontaine Research Park, with additional outpatient encounters at numerous multispecialty clinic locations in the area, including Northridge, Augusta, Zion Crossroads, and Fishersville.
 Because the UVA Health System is a tertiary care referral center, patients come from a large geographic area, including central, western, and southwestern Virginia and parts of West Virginia, Tennessee, and North Carolina.
-Moreover, the Division of Endocrinology, the Department of Neurosurgery, and the Department of Radiation Therapy (Gamma Knife Center) have international reputations in pituitary disease, routinely drawing patients from all parts of the globe including the Middle East, Europe, and Asia.
+Moreover, the Division of Endocrinology, the Department of Neurosurgery, and the Department of Radiation Therapy (Gamma Knife Center) have international reputations in pituitary disease, routinely drawing patients from all over the United States and even overseas.
 Additional outreach is offered through the Diabetes Education and Management Program (DEMP), which provides diabetes and nutrition training to patients as well as nurse educators and dieticians.

 Outpatient Endocrine Clinics

-Much of the patient care at UVa is directed by house staff/fellows and staffed by UVa faculty.
-There are no private patients at the University Hospital, and our fellows do not rotate to other hospitals for training.
 Our clinical faculty members have active clinical practices.
-Fellows rotate through these faculty clinics, engaging faculty members in their specific areas of expertise, which include diabetes mellitus (including diabetes-related cardiovascular disease); obesity; thyroid disease; hypertension/adrenal disease; metabolic bone disease/calcium disorders; neuroendocrinology/pituitary disease; reproductive endocrinology/infertility; endocrine disease (e.g., diabetes) in pregnancy; benign breast disease/breast cancer prevention.
-Endocrinology’s largest clinic is in the 415 Ray C. Hunt building (Fontaine Research Park), where four nurses and a nurse practitioner complete our clinical care group.
-The division also supervises a multidisciplinary Diabetes Education and Management Program (DEMP) involving nurse educators and dietitians.
-Through DEMP, diabetes and nutrition education is available every workday.
+Fellows rotate through these faculty clinics, engaging faculty members in their specific areas of expertise, which include diabetes mellitus (including diabetes-related cardiovascular disease and dedicated clinics for diabetes technology); obesity; thyroid disease; hypertension/adrenal disease; metabolic bone disease/calcium disorders; neuroendocrinology/pituitary disease; reproductive endocrinology/infertility.
 The division maintains its own thyroid ultrasound unit.
 Dynamic endocrine testing is performed in the clinic by trained endocrine nurses, and cytology services are readily available.
 UVa employs a fully electronic medical record (EPIC).

 Continuity Clinic